Aerospace & Defense

 The University of Arizona

-The College of Engineering at The University of Arizona offers many outstanding engineering programs, granting 450 bachelor’s degrees, 118 master’s, and 45 doctoral degrees in 2009-2010.
+The College of Engineering at The University of Arizona offers many outstanding engineering programs, awarding 458 bachelor’s degrees, 158 masters degrees, and 56 doctoral degrees in 2015-16.

 The Department of Aerospace and Mechanical Engineering (AME) offers ABET accredited undergraduate, master’s, and doctoral programs in aerospace engineering and mechanical engineering.

 AME research activities are concentrated in fluid mechanics and aerodynamics, multi-body dynamics and control, heat transfer, solid mechanics and composite materials, space technology, biomedical engineering and reliability.
 Some of the emerging areas of concentration include micro-electrical-mechanical systems (MEMS), nanotechnology and opto-mechanics.

 UA ranks in the top 10 of NASA grant recipients and is No. 1 in space science research.
 UA’s Lunar and Planetary Laboratory is instrumental in several ongoing NASA space missions, including the Mercury Messenger, Cassini Saturn and Phoenix Mars missions.
 Arizona Center for Innovation, located at the UA Science and Technology Park, is a high tech incubator that focuses on important developing areas including aerospace, advance composites, information technology and the life sciences.

 PCC’s dedicated Aviation Technology Center and new Avionics Expansion provides FAA-approved Airframe and Powerplant Certification, Aviation Structural Repair and Avionics Technician Training.
 PCC’s aviation technology degrees and certifications can be paired with training programs customized to employers’ requirements, and are nationally recognized for producing highly-skilled, industry-ready workers.